 A kiss may be just a kiss in the words of “As Time Goes By,” but in 1896 it shocked park visitors in New Orleans who saw it projected at a Mardi Gras program of motion picture novelty “scenes.”

 “Permit me to suggest that the too suggestive kissing scene be dropped,” ran an editorial next day in a New Orleans newspaper.
 “This may capture the fancy of the lascivious, but it is actually repulsive to the clean of mind.”

-Censorship of motion pictures got under way with the editor’s next sentence: “I am sure that the young ladies who resort to the park, and all careful parents, must prefer not to have this scene produced any more.”
+Moral censorship of motion pictures was born with the editor’s next sentence: “I am sure that the young ladies who resort to the park, and all careful parents, must prefer not to have this scene produced any more.”

-Hard to think of a such a respectable smooch as paving the way for “Deep Throat.”
+It’s hard to think of such a respectable smooch as paving the way for the eventual arrival of “Deep Throat.”
 But as pioneering cameraman G.W.
-“Billy” Bitzer wrote in his memoir, “It was really the puritanical American mind that made these pictures more pornographic than they were.”
+“Billy” Bitzer observed in his memoir, “It was really the puritanical American mind that made these pictures more pornographic than they were.”

 For motion picture producers the search for thrills and titillation became the new Klondike gold rush.
-And the job description for any moral guardian included the duty to run around yapping at their heels.
+And the proper job description for any moral watchdog now included the duty to run around yapping at their heels.

 Remember the year 1908.
 That is the year the crackdown came in an action known among showbiz insiders as “The McClellan Christmas Eve Massacre.”

 But wait.
 Let’s not get ahead of ourselves.
 How could we leave so many juicy parts lying on the cutting room floor?